“FLOW” as an Operating Principle

 Flow Is Fractal—It Happens at Every Level

-One of the most misunderstood truths about flow:
+One of the most misunderstood truths about flow.
+It’s not limited to Agile teams.

 Flow happens at multiple, nested levels: